13 Smart Ways to Sell Your Home as Fast as Possible

 Sell at the right time

 If you have been debating whether or not to sell your home, spring it the best time to do so.
 “Real estate can be a very seasonal business,” says Max Fitzgerald, a real estate agent in Manhattan Beach, California.
-He says that listing your home from March through May is usually the best time, since “conversation rates and sales velocity are usually at their highest levels for the year.”
-These 15 tricks will help you lock down a sale faster.
+If you’re looking for how to sell a house fast, he says that listing your home from March through May is usually the best time, since “conversation rates and sales velocity are usually at their highest levels for the year.”

 Price your home right

 “It is super important to price your home correctly right from the beginning.
 Not only will this allow you to sell your home faster, it will help you net more money too,” shares Alex Glaser, a real estate agent in Richmond, Virginia.
 Glaser recommends that sellers put themselves in the shoes of a buyer.
 “Say the house across the street has been for sale for five months.
 Would you offer full price?” he asks.
 Buyers are less likely to get into a bidding war over a house that has been on the market too long, so price competitively from the beginning.